Test in a live environment

 In the above example, MidpointRounding.AwayFromZero tells the method to round the midpoint number 2.345 to the nearest number away from zero, resulting in 2.35.
 This is particularly useful in financial calculations where rounding up is commonly used.

-The key feature of IronPDF is HTML to PDF, ensuring that your layouts and styles are preserved.
+The key feature of IronPDF is its HTML to PDF conversion capabilities, ensuring that your layouts and styles are preserved.
 It converts web content into PDFs, suitable for reports, invoices, and documentation.
 You can easily convert HTML files, URLs, and HTML strings to PDFs.

 using IronPdf;